angular/angular/src/material/progress-spinner/progress-spinner.md

 `MatProgressSpinner` implements the ARIA `role="progressbar"` pattern.
 By default, the spinner sets `aria-valuemin` to `0` and `aria-valuemax` to `100`.
-Avoid changing these values, as this may cause incompatiblity with some assitive technology.
+Avoid changing these values, as this may cause incompatiblity with some assistive technology.

 Always provide an accessible label via `aria-label` or `aria-labelledby` for each spinner.